build-on-aws/content/tutorials/practical-cloud-guide/understanding-identity-and-access-management-iam-from-the-ground-up/index.md

 If you’re the administrator or one of several administrators for your organization’s AWS account, you should implement the following actions for account root users:

 1. Share the responsibility.
-AWS uses emails to set up the primary and alternate contacts on an email distribution list.
-This adds flexibility to add and remove admins.
-Additionally, set alternate contacts for operations, security notifications, and billing.
+Create an AWS administrator email distribution list with primary and alternate contacts.
+A group notification removes a single point of failure and adds flexibility to add and remove admins.
+Additionally, create email lists for operations, security notifications, and billing.
 2. The root user of an AWS account has full access to all the services.
 Protect this account by restricting the use of the root user by creating IAM identities.
 3. Use federated identities when possible.
 Manage user accounts with a central identity provider such as Active Directory, Okta, or AWS IAM Identity center.
-If your organization doesn’t have an identity provider solution, you can create user accounts directly with IAM but it is not  recommended because each user is assigned long-term credentials that do not expire.
+If your organization doesn’t have a identity provider solution, you can create user accounts directly with IAM but it is not a recommended because each user are assigned long-term credentials that do not expire.
-4. Enforce multi-factor authentication (MFA).
+4. Require multi-factor authentication (MFA).
 These devices respond  to an authentication call to complete sign-in.
 Use MFA with long-term credentials such as root access or IAM user accounts.
 5. Implement a strong password policy that is resistant to brute force or social engineering attacks.
 6. Log events using [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-a-trail-using-the-console-first-time.html?sc_channel=el&sc_campaign=tutorial&sc_content=itpros&sc_geo=mult&sc_country=global&sc_outcome=acq&sc_publisher=amazon_media&sc_category=other&sc_medium=inline) to audit usage.